 - Front suspension: Double-wishbone

 SUV safety dance

-Both the XC60 and the X3 have a slew of safety features that come standard, including driver and passenger front and side-impact airbags, plastic fuel tanks, four-wheel antilock-crash mitigating brakes, rearview cameras, and driver alert monitors, to name just a few.
+Both the XC60 and the X3 have a range of safety features that are standard, including driver and passenger front and side-impact airbags, plastic fuel tanks, four-wheel antilock-crash mitigating brakes, rearview cameras and driver alert monitors, to name just a few.
 But the Volvo XC60 takes safety just a tad further, with front and rear seat shoulder belt pretensioners to eliminate dangerous slack and height-adjustable front belts to accommodate wildly different heights.
-The BMW X3 doesn’t offer pretensioners for the rear seat belts or height-adjustable seat belts.
+The BMW X3 doesn’t offer this.
 However, both SUVs earned 5-star ratings when crash-tested by Euro NCAP in 2017—and the XC60 was the highest-rated vehicle of all that year.